| HOME |

 This set was bought recently @ one of the Detroit area flea markets just the way you see it.
 The 43 dated cover is one of the 1st to use green canvas, and the trim is made using khaki left over material.
 These mixed green/tan are hard to find.
 I shows some honest age and use, but is complete, has no problems, and is still very good.

 This is a great looking example.
 The original paint is wonderful.
 The inert fuse is very solid.
-There is a hole drilled into the bottom recently.
+There are no holes or issues.
+It's all there but the "bang".
 You will not be disappointed with this one!

 This is a good solid example.
 It looks to be functional, but most of the finish is gone.
 It is nicely maker marked on the bottom with a US Army ord stamp too.
 It will look nice with your M1 rifle display.